pauldotyu/moaw/workshops/pre03-aks/workshop.md

     objects:  |
       array:
         - |
-          objectName: azure-voting-db-password # The name of the secret in the key vault
+          objectName: database-user            # The name of the secret in the key vault
           objectType: secret                   # The type of the secret in the key vault
+        - |
+          objectName: database-password
+          objectType: secret
-    tenantId: "${TENANT_ID}"                   # The tenant ID of the key vault
+    tenantId: "${TENANT_ID}"                   # The tenant ID of the key vault EOF
-  secretObjects:                               # This is where you map your secrets to Kubernetes secrets
-    - secretName: azure-voting-db-secrets
-      type: Opaque
-      data:
-        - objectName: azure-voting-db-password
-          key: password
-EOF
 ```